Shanxi Province

 • Steamed freshwater fish, highlighting rivers and lakes.

-Compared with southern provinces, Shanxi cuisine favors wheat-based staples, sour and savory flavors, and hearty meals, reflecting its northern geography, river valleys, and centuries of trade and cultural exchange.
+Compared with southern provinces, Shanxi cuisine favors wheat-based staples, sour and savory flavors, and hearty meals.

 Economy and Modern Development